Jason Kubler: 2022: Wimbledon fourth round, Grand Slam mixed doubles final, and first Top 10 victory

-Kubler attempted to qualify for the 2022 Australian Open, but was eliminated in the second round by Tomas Martin Etcheverry.
-Kubler was awarded a pair of wildcards into the doubles and mixed doubles events however, with fellow compatriots Christopher O'Connell and Jaimee Fourlis respectively.
+Kubler attempted to qualify for the 2022 Australian Open, but was eliminated in the second round by Tomás Martín Etcheverry.
+Kubler was awarded a pair of wildcards into the doubles and mixed doubles events however, with compatriots Christopher O'Connell and Jaimee Fourlis respectively.
 Kubler and O'Connell reached the third round as a pairing before withdrawing from the event.
-In the mixed doubles event, Kubler and Fourlis went on a fairy tale run to make the final and were bidding the become the first all-Australian duo to win the mixed doubles championship since 2013, but were ultimately defeated by fifth seeds Kristina Mladenovic and Ivan Dodig.
+In the mixed doubles event, Kubler and Fourlis went on a fairy tale run to make the final and were bidding to become the first all-Australian duo to win the mixed doubles championship since 2013, but were ultimately defeated by fifth seeds Kristina Mladenovic and Ivan Dodig.

 In late March and early April, Kubler won back-to-back Futures events in Canberra and in May made the semi-final of the Zagreb Challenger.
 The results steered his ranking inside the top 200.

 On his 29th birthday, Kubler qualified for the main draw of the 2022 French Open for the first time, and was the only Australian to qualify at the 2022 event.
 Kubler scored his first main draw Grand Slam win since the 2018 US Open when he defeated Denis Kudla in straight sets.
 He lost in the second round to 10th seed Cameron Norrie.
 Kubler moved to No. 119 in the world following Roland Garros.

 In June, Kubler won the seventh Challenger title of his career at Little Rock, defeating Taiwan's Wu Tung-lin in the final.
 The following week he reached the final of the Orlando Challenger, but retired during the third-set due to stomach issues.
 The results propelled Kubler back in the top 100 for the first time since October 2018, when he peaked at world No. 91.